 At Richard Atkins we value the importance of science education.

-We aim to make science as hands-on as possible, encouraging children to explore the world around them through investigation and active engagement in practical science.
+We aim to make science as fun, informative, practical and hands-on as possible, encouraging children to explore the world around them through investigation and active engagement in practical science.

-In order to build on the naturally critical and curious nature of children, we have developed a large ensemble of activities that constitute “doing science.”
-These activities include conducting investigations; sharing ideas with peers; and developing scientific vocabulary to support talking and writing.
+In order to build on the naturally critical and curious nature of children, we we carry out a range of activities include conducting investigations; sharing ideas, and working with with, peers; and developing scientific vocabulary to support talking and writing.

 Science lessons provide a great opportunity to work outdoors and explore the local environment.
 Our fantastic school grounds and nature garden are used as an important resource to maximise the children’s learning experiences.